 NOTE: Lenny Bruce was born 13th October 1925.
 He died in Aug 3rd 1966

-Gig takes place on the old pier next to the Cheetah Ballroom with audience on the beach below AND inside the club, where Alice Cooper played.
+Gig Cooper gig takes place inside the Cheetah AFTER the Brucemas performnces on Venice Beach under the Peir the Cheetach is on.
 Video footage (not of Alice Cooper) exists and can be seen currently at YoVenice with some background info.
 Estimated 30,000 turned up for the show outdoor show.

 Aug 1968 'Me, Alice' says they STILL haven't signed the Zappa contract but are due to do it the following week.